 Naturally increase progesterone through diet

 A nutritious plant-based diet is a wonderful way to support your fertility.
-Legumes and pumpkin seeds are excellent sources of plant protein, fiber and most importantly, zinc.
+Legumes and pumpkin seeds are excellent sources of plant protein, fibre and most importantly, zinc.
 Zinc is a crucial nutrient which supports the development of a baby’s cells and DNA during pregnancy.(1)

 Pumpkin is an incredibly nutritious vegetable, boasting vitamin A and B vitamins.
 In particular, vitamin B6, also known as pyridoxine, may help to increase progesterone levels due to its role in the development of the corpus luteum.